Vindicta-Team/Vindicta-Docs/docs/alt-save-game-storage.md

 # Setup

+**Disable BattleEye** through launcher, as it blocks arma from loading .DLLs.

 Setup is simple, just install this addon on the machine which hosts the mission:

 - If you are using a dedicated server, this addon is required only on the server.
 Launch it with `-serverMod=` command line option.